bfuchs18/R01_Marketing/docs/reach_data_management_manual.md

    1. Download survey data from REDCap to OneDrive
    2. Copy task data from administration computer to OneDrive
    3. Copy MRI data from Hoth to Roar Collab
-2. Process survey and task data on OneDrive
+2. Process survey and task data locally with OneDrive sync
    1. Get data into BIDS
    2. Generate derivative databases with summary metrics
 3. Sync survey and task data to Roar Collab
-4. Get MRI data into BIDS
+4. Organize MRI data into BIDS
    1. Copy data into sourcedata/
    2. Label "extra scans"
    3. Add field map desciription to fmap_descriptions.csv